-I re-discovered my love of cycling through ebikes nearly four years ago.
-In that time, I have been fortunate enough to try out countless different electric bikes, ranging from downhill mountain bikes through to the latest e-road bikes.
+I re-discovered my love of cycling through e-bikes nearly four years ago.
+In that time, I have been fortunate enough to try out countless different electric bikes, ranging from downhill mountain bikes to the latest e-road bikes.

-Nothing has tugged at my heart strings quite like the Tern GSD.
+Nothing has tugged at my heartstrings quite like the Tern GSD.
 It’s such an enchanting bike to ride.
-I have visions of me aimlessly exploring the north Atlantic coastline of my home county of Cornwall on one of these.
+I have visions of myself aimlessly exploring the north Atlantic coastline of my home county of Cornwall on one of these.

 In my opinion, the best electric cargo bike of its type out there.
 When my finances allow, I will be adding one of these to my inventory!